Regulation and Discipline

 What We Do

-Monitoring the integrity and ethical practice of a legal profession that serves nearly 40 million Caliifornians is at the core of the State Bar’s public protection mission.
+Attorney discipline and regulation are at the core of the State Bar’s public protection mission.
 The agency investigates and prosecutes complaints against attorneys and works with law enforcement to stop those who falsely hold themselves out as attorneys.
-The State Bar also distributes restitution-type funds to victims who have incurred financial loss as a result of attorney theft or dishonest conduct.
+The State Bar also distributes restitution-type funds to victims who have incurred a financial loss as a result of attorney theft or dishonest conduct.

 The State Bar Discipline System Includes